10th Royal Hussars: Early history

 The regiment was formed at Hertford in 1715 as Gore's Regiment of Dragoons, one of 16 raised in response to the 1715 Jacobite rising.
 The Rising ended before the unit was ready for action; while most of these temporary formations were disbanded in 1718, Gore's remained in being and spent the next 25 years on garrison duty, primarily in the West Country.
 It first saw active service during the 1745 rising, at the Battle of Falkirk Muir in January 1746 and the Battle of Culloden in April.
-As part of the reforms enacted by the Duke of Cumberland, it was retitled the 10th Regiment of Dragoons in 1751.
+As part of the reforms enacted by Prince William, Duke of Cumberland, it was retitled the 10th Regiment of Dragoons in 1751.

-During the 1756 to 1763 Seven Years' War, it took part in the June 1758 Raid on St Malo, followed by the battles of Minden in August 1759, Warburg in July 1760 and Kloster Kampen in October, where the commanding officer, Colonel William Pitt, was badly wounded and taken prisoner.
-It then fought in the Allied victory at Villinghausen in July 1761, which forced the French onto the defensive and ultimately led to the Treaty of Paris in 1763.
+During the Seven Years' War, the regiment took part in the raid on St Malo in June 1758, followed by the Battle of Minden on 1 August 1759, and the Battle of Warburg on 13 July 1760.
+The regiment also fought at the Battle of Kloster Kampen on 15 October 1760, where the regiment's commanding officer Colonel William Augustus Pitt was badly wounded and taken prisoner.
+In July 1761 the regiment fought in the Battle of Villinghausen, which forced the French onto the defensive and ultimately contributed to the signing of the Treaty of Paris, which ended the war.

-In 1779, the light troop was detached to form the 19th Regiment of (Light) Dragoons; in 1783, it became the 10th (Prince of Wales's Own) Regiment of (Light) Dragoons in honour of the future King George IV.
+In 1779, the light troop was detached to form the 19th Regiment of (Light) Dragoons; in 1783, it became the 10th (Prince of Wales's Own) Regiment of (Light) Dragoons in honour of George, Prince of Wales.
 As a result of its connection with the Prince of Wales, the regiment became known for elaborate and expensive uniforms and the high personal income required to be an officer.
 In June 1794, Beau Brummell, an arbiter of men's fashion in Regency London, was given a commission as cornet but resigned in 1795 when it moved from London to Manchester.